IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 ## Why am I getting error "The AWS Access Key ID you provided does not exist in our records"?

-That AWS access key error indicates that their COS instance was deleted.
+That AWS access key error indicates that your COS instance was deleted.
 The COS instance is deleted either by reservation expiry or user deletion.
 To resolve, you must create a fresh reservation and re-associate the new COS instance with project.

 ## (Optional) Backing up a project